agatha-duzan/ada-2023-project-fadamily/README.md

 ## Abstract

 Climate change is a hot topic that needs to draw people's attention more than ever.
 Using the YouNiverse dataset, we observe the influence of the topic in YouTube’s videos.
-As any social media, YouTube's data reflects the interest of its users and with the analysis of climate change, we are able to examine the emergence of people awareness' on environment.
+As any social media, YouTube's data reflects the interest of its users and with the analysis of climate change, we can examine the emergence of people awareness' on environment.
 In our analysis, we compare view peaks of climate change related videos and particular events such as a natural disaster or political decision at that moment to make a connection between the two.
 We also look at the viral videos on climate change and analyse what subject related to the environment people are the most sensitive to.

 ## Research questions

-- Did climate change become a more important topic on YouTube as it became a very important matter in our societies?
+- Did climate change become a topic more important on YouTube as it has become in our society?
     - Evolution of the views & number of videos about climate change (and proportion)
     - Look also at these only in relevant categories (News, politics, education)
     - Category wise: are now all categories affected?
     - Channel wise: are many channels taking over this topic ?
-- YouTube as a reflect of society: can we relate spikes in the interest in climate change on YouTube with real word events?
+- Can we relate spikes in the interest in climate change on YouTube with real word events?
 - How popular are videos/channels about climate change compared to overall videos/channels?
 - Did some channels experience growth thanks to videos about climate change?
 - What is a popular video about climate change: